boulder-on/JPassport/README.md

 normal Linux Thread then synchronized blocks do not work.

 # Performance
-Performance was tested vs JNA, JNA Direct, and pure Java.
+Performance was tested vs JNA, JNA Direct, pure Java and jextract.

 Performance of a method that passes 2 doubles.
-JPassport is about 5x faster than JNA.
+JPassport is about 5x faster than JNA (JNA not shown in graph to help preserve scale).
 JNA Direct is impressively fast.
-JPassport that uses a proxy class performs quite poorly because of its heavy use of reflection.

 ![primative performance](passing_doubles.png)